mingfujacky/Lecture-Big-Data/ch01_data_science_in_a_big_data_world.md

 - Hadoop is an open-source framework for distributed storage and distributed processing of large datasets.
 - It is designed to scale up from a single server to thousands of machines, each offering local computation and storage.
 - The core components of Hadoop are:
-  - <span class="yellow-text">Hadoop Distributed File System (HDFS)</span>: A distributed file system that stores data across multiple machines.
+  - <span class="blue-text">Hadoop Distributed File System (HDFS)</span>: A distributed file system that stores data across multiple machines.
-  - <span class="yellow-text">MapReduce</span>: A programming model for processing large datasets in parallel.
+  - <span class="blue-text">MapReduce</span>: A programming model for processing large datasets in parallel.
-  - <span class="yellow-text">YARN (Yet Another Resource Negotiator)</span>: A resource management layer for Hadoop that manages and schedules resources across the cluster.
+  - <span class="blue-text">YARN (Yet Another Resource Negotiator)</span>: A resource management layer for Hadoop that manages and schedules resources across the cluster.

 # Hadoop Introduction
 Hadoop In 5 Minutes: What Is Hadoop and Hadoop Ecosystem